Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview of this awesome cat.

 What Is Black Panther – Black Panthers Definition

-- Black panther is a term used for melanistic or black pigmented color variants of any Panthera (big cat) species.
+- Black panther is a term used for melanistic or black-pigmented color variants of any Panthera (big cat) species.

-- However, this term is particularly used for black pigmented jaguars (Panthera onca) found in Americas and leopards (Panthera padres) found in Asia and Africa.
+- However, this term is particularly used for black pigmented jaguars (Panthera onca) found in the Americas and leopards (Panthera padres) found in Asia and Africa.

 - Their black color is due to genetics.
 The genetic allele that causes melanism (black pigmentation) is dominant in jaguars and recessive in leopards.

 - Black panthers are less common than their normal counterparts.
 They are estimated to be only 11% of the leopard population and only 6% of the South American jaguar population.

 - Black variant forms are also found in tigers, however, they are extremely rare as compared to leopards and jaguars.